TERPLY

 Key insights that shaped my content strategy:

-● Elderly users struggled with small text and complex navigation
+Elderly users struggled with small text and complex navigation as well as marijuana literacy

-● Trust was built through transparency about what the platform could/couldn't guarantee
+Trust was built through transparency about what the platform could or couldn't guarantee

 2. Content Principles & Voice/Tone Framework

-Based on research, I established these content principles:
+Based on my research, I established these content principles that align with patients:

 Content Principles: